bobbijvoet/web-components-codelab/index.md

-Set up some state for your component:
+Add some intial state to the constructor for your Custom Element:

-`this.name = 'Bob'`
+`this.firstname = 'Bob'`

 ### 2. Connected
 ```